kindaran/convert_to_ynab/README.md

 # Convert To YNAB
 This is a Python project I created to convert CSV files (and now also an Excel file) from various banks to a format that loads into my budget software (called YNAB or "You Need A Budget").
 It has the following major functions:

+**NOTE: this code represents a specific point in time in my ongoing learning of Python.
+Certain code usage or patterns don't necessarily represent how I might code today.**

 # Using the Application
 The dist/ directory contains a runtime executable of the Python script based on compiling with PyInstaller using default settings.
 The entire directory needs to be placed on the harddrive and then call the executable.
 The executable has command line parameters as follows:
   * requires a path for source files (excluding a final "\\")